perandersson/OOGL/README.md

 # OOGL (Work in progress) #

-OOGL is an object-oriented multithread friendly interface for OpenGL.
+OOGL is an object-oriented multithread friendly interface for OpenGL 3.3 and above.

 Start with creating a device containing the Application -> OpenGL connection.
 The device is thread-safe and can be used by any thread you want:
 ```cpp